Some Saudi men still bristle at women driving

 Yet criticism remains rare, especially after a crackdown on dissent including the arrests of some 30 clerics, intellectuals and activists last September and more than a dozen women’s rights activists over the past month.

-Government supporters say such measures are necessary as the authorities chart a difficult course between liberalising reforms and traditional society.
+Government supporters say such measures are necessary as the authorities chart a difficult course between liberalizing reforms and traditional society.

 Some opponents of women driving seem to be coming to terms with the new reality.
 Cousins Qais and Abdelaziz al-Qahtan object to the decision on a personal level but dare not oppose a royal decree in this absolute monarchy.